northeast-kansas-library-system/nextkansas.sql/README.md

 This should give you 1 text file for each row in the report.
 Each text file represents 1 SQL report from Koha.

-Save all of these files into the github folder.
+Save all of these files into the github folder for your repository.

 ----------